Fast Homomorphic Linear Algebra with BLAS: Abstract

 \section{Abstract}

 Homomorphic encryption is a cryptographic paradigm allowing to compute on encrypted data, opening a wide range of applications in privacy-preserving data manipulation, notably in AI.
-Many of those applications require significant linear algebra computations (matrix x vector products, and matrix x matrix products).
+Many of those applications require significant linear algebra computations (matrix-vector products, and matrix-matrix products).

 This central role of linear algebra computations goes far beyond homomorphic algebra and applies to most areas of scientific computing.
 This high versatility led, over time, to the development of a set of highly optimized routines, specified in 1979 under the name BLAS (basic linear algebra subroutines).